Bachelor of Science in Middle Level Education

 The Middle Childhood/Early Adolescence degree exists to provide quality preservice educational programs and services in preparation for teaching grades 4-8.
 The program prepares and nurtures interdisciplinary teachers who reflect content knowledge as well as facilitate creative talents.

 The program is designed around a conceptual framework which organizes learning expectations and experience into manageable discipline-specific strands including: professional and pedagogical knowledge, knowledge of the student, developmentally appropriate and effective practices, knowledge of integrated disciplines, global and cultural perspectives, technology, and a liberal arts and science background.
-The teaching candidate entering the middle-level program must complete two of the following concentrations: English/Language Arts, Math, Social Studies and Science.
+The teaching candidate entering the middle-level program must complete one of the following combinations:

 After satisfying all of the requirements at this level, the teacher candidate will apply for internship.
 Admission to internship requires completion of all professional education courses, senior standing, satisfactory completion of all prerequisites listed in the course descriptions, a minimum grade of “C” in all courses with a cumulative grade point average of 2.70, and the minimum score on the licensure examination as required by the Arkansas Department of Education.